connectome-neuprint/neuPrint/jsonspecs.md

 # Neurons
 Describes all the neurons or segments in the dataset.
+(Note: that if a neuron id is not listed in this file but exists in other files, a default status of “not annotated” will be given.)

 Neurons.json
 ```console